yannickRadji/drugs/doc/product/docs/index.md

 In case of large JSON input for json_cleaner we should leverage an iterative JSON parser (Python package like ijson)

-In real world we should set up a whole DevOps approach with branching strategy, CI, CD, full dockerized environment & quality gates.
+In real world we should set up a whole DevOps approach with branching strategy, cookiecutter , CI, CD, full dockerized environment & quality gates.

 We should have secure vault for credentials & proper cloud/software monitoring.